retro16/blastsdk/doc/formats.md

 RAM program (ram)
 -----------------

 This type of program entirely runs in the Genesis main RAM (64k).
-When blsgen creates this type of image, it adds a correct genesis ROM header and a small boot loader.
+When blsgen creates this type of image, it adds a correct genesis ROM header and a small boot loader located in the unused interrupt vectors.

 Since these programs may be run by the Sega CD, RAM after FFFD00 is reserved.

-The image MUST be precisely 0x010100 bytes long.
+The image MUST be precisely 0x00FF00 bytes long.

 ROM header is not copied in RAM to make more room.

     000000 : stack pointer
-    000004 : reset vector (ROM entry point of boot loader) 000008-0000FF : Interrupt vectors
+    000004 : reset vector (ROM entry point of boot loader) 000008-0000BF : Interrupt vectors
+    0000C0-0000FB : RAM program boot loader
+    0000FC-0000FF : Entry point
     000100 : 'SEGA RAM PROGRAM' encoded in ASCII 000110-0001FF : SEGA Genesis header
-    000200 : RAM entry point
-    000204-0003FF : Boot loader
-    000400-0100FF : Program to be copied in RAM
+    000200-00FEFF : Program to be copied in RAM

 ### Boot loader process